siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-09-fft-fast-fourier-transform-implementation-a-comprehensive-guide.md

 ---

 The Fast Fourier Transform (FFT) is a powerful algorithm that has revolutionized signal processing and many other fields of science and engineering.
 It provides an efficient way to compute the Discrete Fourier Transform (DFT) of a sequence, reducing the computational complexity from O(N^2) to O(N log N), where N is the number of points in the sequence.
-This blog post will delve into implementing the FFT algorithm, exploring its principles, variants, and practical considerations.
+This article will delve into implementing the FFT algorithm, exploring its principles, variants, and practical considerations.